-School A well-planned and well-built industrial building is being run up at the rear of the present school buildings of the Malaysian Union Seminary at 399 Upper Serangoon Road, Singapore.
+A well-planned and well-built industrial building is being run up at the rear of the present school buildings of the Malaysian Union Seminary at 399 Upper Serangoon Road, Singapore.
 The ever-increasing number of students in training has made necessary this improvement.
-Funds covering the cost of the structure have been raised in large part through Harvest Ingathering effort.
+Funds covering the cost of the structure have been raised in large part through Harvest lingathering effort.
 Among the calls for workers which the Home Board plans on filling during 1924, is an industrial teacher to head up this department of the Malaysian Union Seminary.
-During the past year Brother and Sister G B. Youngberg have labored untiringly to help the youth earn their own way through school by working part time at various industries already established.
-Brother and Sister Youngberg now pass on to Sumatra to take over the Battakland school during the absence of Brother and Sister D. S. Kime on furlough.
-Prof. V. E. Hendershot, the headmaster of the Malaysian Union Seminary, has been fortunate in getting a loval group of associate teachers, both foreign and native, to four years, and the seminary has a good name in all parts of the Malaysian Union. c.
+During the past year Brother and Sister G B. Youngberg have labored untiringly to help the youth earn their own way through school by working part time at various industries already established, Brother and Sister Youngberg now pass on to Sumatra to take over the Battakland school during the absence of Brother and Sister D. S. Kime on furlough.
+Prof. V. E. Hendershot, the headmaster of the Malaysian Union Seminary, has been fortunate in getting a loyal group of associate teachers, both foreign and native, to carry the school work during the past three or four years, and the seminary has a good name in all parts of the Malaysian Union.